 (click on image for larger picture)

-I've scanned the cover of the yearbook—you can view it here, while you're waiting for me to come up with some scintillating Class of '64 nostalgia stuff.
-I've also scanned the pics and coded the class pictures pages from the yearbook.
+I’ve scanned the cover of the yearbook—you can view it here (at left), while you’re waiting for me to come up with some scintillating Class of ’64 nostalgia stuff.
+Our stalwart officers can be seen at right.
+I’ve also scanned and coded the class pictures pages from the yearbook (link below).

-(Click on tab to go to the yearbook page)
+(Click on tab to go to the yearbook pages)